A fixed-point algorithm for matrix projections with applications in quantum information: The fixed-point equation

 \section{The fixed-point equation}

-In this section, we show that the solution of~\eqref{first problem} for full-rank states satisfies a fixed-point equation.
-We note that, since the Bures distance is strongly convex in this case, the solution is unique (see Section~\ref{second} for more details).
+In this section, we show that any solution of~\eqref{first problem} for full-rank states satisfies a fixed-point equation.
+In fact, we show in Section~\ref{second} that the solution is unique.
 The fixed-point equation satisfied by the optimizer motivates the fixed-point Algorithm~\ref{Fixed-point algo}.
 Indeed, the optimizer is the fixed-point of the algorithm's update. \begin{lemma} Let $R$ be a positive definite matrix.
-Then $T$ is the solution of the problem~\eqref{first problem} if and only if $T$ is positive definite and
+Then $T$ is a solution of the problem~\eqref{first problem} if and only if $T$ is positive definite and